CAPE COD RAIL TRAIL:

 Finally a causeway across Blackfish Creek Marsh brings you to the end of the trail after 27.8 miles in Wellfleet.
 Here you'll find a Map Board, Porto-Potty and the Lecount Hollow Road parking lot.
 I have not yet checked out this new section.
-The trail has been extended 0.8 miles north to Bittersweet Farm Rd, where you can access the Wellfleet Campground.
+The trail has been extended 0.8 miles North to Bittersweet Farm Rd, at 28.6 miles, where you can access the Wellfleet Campground.

 Old Colony Rail Trail: